 19 75 January The European Regional Development Fund (ERDF) comes into operation.
 February The First Lomé Convention is signed between the EC and 46 African, Caribbean and Pacific states.
 This aid and trade package replaces the Yaoundé Convention.
 March First European Council meeting is held in Dublin.
 Agreement was reached in the 1974 Paris summit to establish regular European Council meetings.
 The Dublin European Council grants Britain some reimbursement of its VAT contributions.
 June British Prime Minister Harold Wilson holds a referendum on continued British membership of the EC.
 During the election campaign in 1974, Wilson was highly critical of the accession terms negotiated by the government of Conservative leader Edward Heath and vowed to hold a referendum on continued membership.
 Voters endorse British membership by 67.23% 'yes' votes, with a turnout of 64.03%.
 In the same month, Greece lodges its application for membership of the EC, following its return to democracy.
-This reestablishes Greece's path to EC membership, which had been derailed after the suspension of its 1962 accession agreement following its 1967 military coup.
+This re- establishes Greece's path to EC membership, which had been derailed after the suspension of its 1962 accession agreement following its 1967 military coup.
 July The member states sign the second budgetary treaty that amends the financial provisions of the EC.
 The Treaty creates the European Court of Auditors and increases the power of the EP by giving it the right to reject the budget as a whole.
-19 77 March Portuguese application for membership of the EC.
+19 March Portuguese application for membership of the EC.
 July Spanish application for membership of the EC.
 19 78 June Accession negotiations with Portugal begin.
 Portugal had applied for EC membership in 1977 following its transition to democracy.
 July The Bremen European Council agrees to pursue proposal from German Chancellor Helmut Schmidt and French President Valéry Giscard d'Estaing for a 'zone of monetary stability in Europe'.
 This leads to the development of the European Monetary System (EMS).
 The Council decision to elect members of the European Parliament (EP) by direct universal suffrage comes into force.
 19 79 March The European Monetary System (EMS) begins operation.
 All the EC member states join the Exchange Rate Mechanism (ERM) except for Britain, which allows the pound sterling to float on international currency markets.
 May The Greek Accession Treaty is signed.
 June The first direct elections to the European Parliament (EP) are held from June 7- 10.
 Elections were originally planned for the autumn of 1978, but were postponed when the British had difficulty enacting national legislation for the elections.
 Overall, turnout is 63%.
 Six political groupings are formed for the first European Parliamentary elections: the Socialists, Christian Democrats, Liberals and Allies, European Progressive Democrats, European Conservatives and Communists and Allies.
+November At the Dublin European Council, Prime Minister Margaret Thatcher demands a British budgetary rebate to reduce Britain's net contribution to the EC budget.
+Britain's contribution to the budget is high due to its relatively high levels of VAT receipts and agricultural imports coupled with a small farming sector which meant relatively lower levels of Common Agricultural Policy (CAP) payments to farmers.
+No agreement is reached.